Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 You've read the whole report.

-No, I've gone through the remote.
+No, I've gone through this report.

-Okay, well, I've read the whole report.
+I've read the whole report.

 All right.

-And then uh it uh it continued.
+And then it continued.

-You get mad report.
+You get mad.

-I'm just saying those are all quotes.
+I'm just saying, those are all quotes.

-I know, I know they're all quotes.
+I know they're all quotes.

-I'm I'm now going to try to proceed to try to place them in context.
+I'm now going to try to proceed to try to place them in context.

 Number one, they are not trying to score partisan points or to look back.